Mykhail/ACNS-CodeStyle/README.md

   ```

   - Require module exports naming
-    - Function arguments for module value should have same name(without dots)
+    - Function arguments for module value should have the same name (without dots)
     ```
   //Bad
 SC.Application('Shopping').on('beforeStart', function() {